NandhiniVinothKumar/nci_2021/README.md

 ## Cloning a Repository ##

-Create a folder for your college projects.
-Go into that folder.
+Create a folder for in your system ,

-Inside that college folder, run:
+Then open GIT Bash, and navigate to the local folder then clone git repository using below cmd

 ```git clone https://github.com/NandhiniVinothKumar/nci_2021.git```